z-yan/freddyDemo/INSTALL.md

         $ npm start

 The application server listens on port 3000 by default.
+To add new predefined queries to the front end, edit `public/queries.json`.